 If you’re dealing with one of the small closets common to many Alexandria, VA homes, how much room should you devote to shelving and how much to hanging rods?

-As we’ve discussed previously, closet space wasn’t quite a priority back in historic days.
+As we’ve discussed previously, space savers for closets weren’t quite a priority back in historic days.
 Hence, tiny (but gorgeous) closets are common in old homes, especially in the Alexandria, Virginia area.
-These small reach-ins aren’t hopeless, though; you just have to pick your battles.
+These small reach-in closets aren’t hopeless, though; you just have to pick your battles.

 When you’re deciding which items will need hanging space, start with clothing that definitely requires a hanger.